by Don Baumhefner, winemaker

 Why would any winemaker want to age their wine for 20 years before releasing it?

 Particularly when it comes to my En Tirage sparkling wine explorations, that’s one of the questions my wife, life and work partner, Kay, keeps asking me every step of the way.
-As both a professional chef and devoted home cook throughout our continuing decades together, Kay is also quite naturally focused on the critical issues of tasting, timing and flavor development.
+As both a devoted home cook and professional chef throughout our continuing decades together, Kay is also quite naturally focused on the critical issues of tasting, timing and flavor development.
 So to answer that question for you too, here’s the backstory on my parallel realizations about the possibilities extending en tirage has to offer us all.

 I started the wine program for John Ash & Co. in 1980, while I was working part time with Joseph Swan Vineyards in Forestville.
 Then in 1982, I started working full time with Joe.
 I was his only employee and helped with the pruning, cellar work, bottling and bookkeeping (on an Apple Lisa, the first computer with an internal hard drive).